Linuxfabrik/monitoring-plugins/check-plugins/huawei-dorado-host/README.md

 Checks the health and running status of all hosts attached to a Huawei OceanStor Dorado storage system via the REST API (`/host` endpoint).
 Alerts when any host reports a non-normal health or running state.
 Reports operating system type and allocated capacity per host.

+**Important Notes:**

+* Tested on Huawei OceanStor Dorado 8000 V6 6.1.0
+* Create a read-only API user that can perform queries only
+* The default session timeout period on the storage system is 20 minutes; `--cache-expire` defaults to 15 minutes to stay within that window
+* The host list reflects host objects configured on the storage system, not necessarily their actual online/offline status on the network

 **Data Collection:**

 * Queries the Huawei OceanStor Dorado REST API at `https://<ip>:<port>/deviceManager/rest/<deviceId>/host`